 I wonder what it would be like if Thorsten Heins and Jeff Bezos tried to see who could eat more spring rolls.

-They're not alone These aren't the only two tech companies to play unit figures close to the chest.
-Google Inc (NASDAQ:GOOG) doesn't disclose unit figures of its Nexus devices.
-Motorola used to but that all stopped once it was swallowed by Big G. That's particularly frustrating since Googorola is a heavyweight in mobile and its Nexus gadgets are rather popular.
+These aren’t the only two tech companies to play unit figures close to the chest.
+Google Inc (NASDAQ:GOOG) doesn’t disclose unit figures of its Nexus devices.
+Motorola used to but that all stopped once it was swallowed by Big G. That’s particularly frustrating since Googorola is a heavyweight in mobile and its Nexus gadgets are rather popular.